 3. Passenger details

 Obviously, you’ll need the actual passenger details.
-Have your passports available when you book the flight so that you can check it before you click submit.
-So if you’re booking for both yourself and a friend, collect all of their information as well.
+Have your passport available when you book the flights so that you can check before you click submit.
+So if you’re booking for both yourself and a friend, gather that information, too.

 Be sure you type out the name exactly as it appears in the passport.
-Spell all of the names correctly, check each number, then proofread everything to ensure nothing has been reversed.
-If you do have any typos, it can be costly and time consuming to fix it before the flight.
+Make sure to accurately spell all the names, verify each number, and thoroughly proofread everything to prevent any mistakes.
+If you do have any typos, it can be costly and time-consuming to fix it before the flight.

 As we mentioned before, this all needs to be 100% accurate to avoid any problems.